 Who are we?

-Friends of Marine Life (FML) is a coastal Indigenous civil society organization which has been undertaking the underwater studies related to seabed ecology, biodiversity documentation, preparation of People’s Marine Biodiversity Register (PMBR), under water cleanups, ocean literacy programs, costal history documentation etc. in Trivandrum, Kerala, South India.
-Since 2012 the study findings are being out the coastal community knowledge on their seabed and ecosystem that is usually been explained in their costal dialect which has been a great barrier for the scientific community in interpreting and utilizing their knowledge.
-FML has a team of SCUBA diving crew which is capable of taking up underwater exploration studies to the maximum of 43-meter depth.
-Also FML is one of the special accredited organizations of United Nations to support the implementation of Sustainable Development Goal:14 conserve and sustainably use the oceans, seas and marine resources for sustainable development.
+Friends of Marine Life (FML) is a coastal Indigenous civil society organisation that has been undertaking underwater studies related to seabed ecology, biodiversity documentation, the preparation of Community Marine Biodiversity Online Register (CMBOR), underwater cleanups, ocean literacy programs, and coastal history documentation in Trivandrum, Kerala, South India.
+Since 2012, its work has been bringing out the coastal community's knowledge of their seabed and ecosystem — knowledge that is typically expressed in their coastal dialect, which has long been a barrier to the scientific community in interpreting and utilising it.
+FML has a team of SCUBA divers capable of conducting underwater exploration studies to a maximum depth of 43 metres.
+FML is also one of the organisations with special accreditation from the United Nations in support of the implementation of Sustainable Development Goal 14: to conserve and sustainably use the oceans, seas, and marine resources for sustainable development.

 Vision and Mission

-The fishing community are treasure house of good traditional knowledge on seabed ecosystems as they depend on such ecosystems for their livelihood for generations, but unfortunately this knowledge has not yet been utilized in marine researches.
-According to traditional fishing community the seabed ecosystem is fragile, biodiversity rich and is sensitive which have been sustainably used by the local fisher folk over generations.
-Nowadays both impacts of climate change and myriads of anthropogenic activities are menacing the ocean health.
-On this context, it is necessary to document the present situation of the geo – morphological and biological condition of seabed.
-Thus, strong steps can be taken to freeze any further unscientific human interventions in the name of costal constructions or destructive fishing methods that threaten the life of marine ecosystems and fishers as well.
-FML realized the importance of conducting seabed studies with fishing community participation which will also be furnished with citizen science.
+The fishing community is a treasure house of traditional knowledge about seabed ecosystems, having depended on those ecosystems for their livelihoods across generations.
+Unfortunately, this knowledge has not yet been drawn upon in marine research.
+According to traditional fishing communities, the seabed ecosystem is fragile, biodiversity-rich, and sensitive — and it has been sustainably used by local fisherfolk over generations.
+Today, both the impacts of climate change and a wide range of anthropogenic activities are threatening ocean health.
+In this context, it is necessary to document the current geo-morphological and biological condition of the seabed, so that firm steps can be taken to halt unscientific human interventions — whether in the form of coastal constructions or destructive fishing methods — that threaten marine ecosystems and fishers alike.
+FML recognised the importance of conducting seabed studies with the participation of fishing communities, complemented by citizen science.

 What We Do